 Binary: 1 0 0 1 0 1 1 0

-Value: 27 26 25 24 2 2 2 20
+Value: 27 26 2 5 24 2 3 2 2 21 20

 Decimal Value: 128 64 32 16 8 4 2 1

-There are only 10 types of people in the world: those who understand binary, and those who don't.
-Infamous T-Shirt uderstand binary, those who don't.
 By using more bits, we can represent larger numbers.
 With enough bits, we can represent any natural number this way.
 The more bits we have, the larger the set of possible numbers we can represent.
-As we saw with the binary decision trees, n bits can be used to represent $2^n$ different numbers.
+As we saw with the binary decision trees, n bits can be used to represent 2^n different numbers.

 Discrete Values.
 We can use a finite sequence of bits to describe any value that is selected from a countable set of possible values.
-A set is countable if there is a way to assign a unique natural number to each element of the set.
+A set is countable if countable there is a way to assign a unique natural number to each element of the set.
 All finite sets are countable.
 Some, but not all, infinite sets are countable.
 For example, there appear to be more integers than there are natural numbers since for each natural number, n, there are two corresponding integers, n and -n.
 But, the integers are in fact countable.
-We can enumerate the integers as: $0, 1, -1, 2, -2, 3, -3, 4, -4, \ldots$ and assign a unique natural number to each integer in turn.
+We can enumerate the integers as: $0, 1, -1, 2, -2, 3, -3, 4, -4, \dots$ and assign a unique natural number to each integer in turn.

 Other sets, such as the real numbers, are uncountable.
-Georg Cantor proved diagonalization this using a technique known as diagonalization.
-Suppose the real numbers are enumerable.
+Georg Cantor proved this using a technique known as diagonalization.
+Suppose the real numbers diagonalization are enumerable.
 This means we could list all the real numbers in order, so we could assign a unique integer to each number.
 For example, considering just the real numbers between 0 and 1, our enumeration might be: